andsilver/andsilver/README.md

 ## About me 🙂

-A passionate Blockchain/Full Stack Engineer with extensive experience in building products, contributing to decentralized protocols, open-source codebases, and designing software solutions.
+A passionate Full Stack Web & Blockchain Engineer with extensive experience in building products, contributing to decentralized protocols, open-source codebases, and designing software solutions.
 Ability to problem-solve for architecture, UX/UI, databases, technology stack, documentation, and project schedules.
 Up-to-date in the latest development trends and continuously learning new scripting, languages, and other technologies.